Why choose this course

-You will be allocated a personal tutor to guide and support you during your time at Surrey.
-You can expect a varied, stimulating and rewarding student experience, and will receive all the support you need to progress your learning.
+You’ll be allocated a personal tutor to guide and support you during your time at Surrey.
+You can expect a varied, stimulating and rewarding student experience, and you’ll receive all the support you need to progress your learning.

 VJ Tech Prize for Best MSc Student in Advanced Geotechnical Engineering

 A prize of £1,000 sponsored by VJ Tech, one of the world’s top geotechnical engineering manufacturers specialising in advanced soil testing equipment for labs.
 The prize will be awarded to the best performing student(s) on the Advanced Geotechnical Engineering MSc, based on module results and overall performance.